These states have issued stay-at-home orders. What does that mean?

 Colorado

-Colorado Gov. Jared Polis said Wednesday he is issuing a statewide stay-at-home order in an attempt to stem the rapid spread of the coronavirus.
+Colorado Gov. Jared Polis said Wednesday, March 25 he is issuing a statewide stay at home order in an attempt to stem the rapid spread of the coronavirus.

 Polis said he is taking this “extreme measure,” effective Thursday, March 26 until April 11, because the restrictions taken to date haven't been enough to reduce the spread of the virus.